League-of-Foundry-Developers/foundry-macro-marker/PATCH_NOTES.md

+- Move active tooltip and active icon to separate tab
-- Add css to zip
+- Add character sheet trigger for linked tokens

 ---

-### Known issues
-The examples won't work with The Furnace. `this` no longer references the macro itself when using that module.
-*The maintainer is aware of the issue and a fix is underway.*
+The issue with The Furnace has been fixed! 🥳